sosavle/Kestrel5500-Visualizer/README.md

 # Kestrel5500-Visualizer

-Tool for graphing data (.cvs files) obtained from a [Kestrel 5500 portable weather station](https://kestrelinstruments.com/)
+Tool for graphing data (.csv files) obtained from a [Kestrel 5500 portable weather station](https://kestrelinstruments.com/)

 The code is designed assuming the Kestrel is measuring in international units.